fraterenz/hsc/output.md

 - **sfs_entropy:** same as sfs but the SFS is computed considering all cells at the timepoint of interest but counting only the variants that were present at a certain time in the past
 - **stats:** a serialised struct storing the mapping between the proliferative events and the number of neutral mutations in the total population at the end of the simulation.
 Note that the entry `cell_count` is not correct, use this struct only with `poisson_mut_number`
 - **variant_fraction**: the abbundance of all subclones
-- **rates:** the birth-rates of the subclones, for now b0 * (1 + s) for all clones except wild-type which has proliferation rate equal to b0
+- **rates:** the birth-rates of the subclones, where the first entry represents the birth-rate of the wild-type `b0`